hligaty/haibaracp-spring-boot-starter/README.md

 sftpTemplate.execute(ChannelSftp::pwd);
 ```

 - `HostHolder.changeHost(string, boolean)`: It is used when calling the  same host connection continuously to avoid setting the hostName once when executing SftpTemplate once.
-Pay attention to use with  `HostHolder.clearHostKey()`! ! !
+Pay attention to use with  `HostHolder.clearHost()`! ! !

 ```java
 HostHolder.changeHost("remote-1", false);